 Our Houston-based law firm has succeeded in helping many defendants in sex crime cases avoid being charged at all after they were falsely accused.
 We’ve also managed to get sex crime charges reduced or even dropped after they were made.

-Contact our law firm today for a free and confidential legal review of your case.
+Contact our law firm today for a confidential legal review of your case.
 And remember: Hiring a sex crimes lawyer is not an admission of guilt and shouldn’t be construed as such.
 Rather, it means you are protecting your legal rights in a system which threatens such rights when it comes to sex crimes.